aloknerurkar/bee-afs/README.md

 Every time the file is changed, it is synced with the Swarm network and updates are sent for it on the network using Feeds which can be used to get the latest version of the file by other clients.

 A postage batch can be configured per mount point.
+Optionally user can choose to encrypt the contents of the mount.

 `bee-afs` uses [billziss-gh/cgofuse](https://github.com/billziss-gh/cgofuse).
 This was chosen as it is supported on all the platforms (Windows included!
 Phew!)